Heating and Acidifying the milk:

 Coagulation with rennet:

-Once the milk is ripened, add a bit over 1/2 tsp or more precisely 1/2 tsp plus another 1/8 tsp (3 ml) of single strength rennet or 1/2-3/4 rennet tablet.
-Dilute rennet in 1/4 cup cool non-chlorinated water.
+Once the above culture has been added and allowed to ripen for about 40-60 minutes, add a bit over 1/2 tsp .. or more precisely 1/2 tsp plus another 1/8 tsp (3 ml) of single strength rennet or 1/2-3/4 rennet tablet.
+Dilute either rennet in 1/4 cup cool non-chlorinated water.

 Stir slowly in an up and down direction for 1 minute.